 How much do they cost and who provides them?

 Whilst the cost of a speed awareness course will vary depending on where you live, you’re looking at having to pay between £80 to £100.
 The cost of the course is essentially equivalent (give or take) to the fine you would have to pay otherwise.
-The main difference, of course, is that opting for a speed awareness course means you won’t have 3 points added to your driving licence.
+The main difference, of course, is that opting for a course means you won’t have 3 points added to your driving licence.

 Speed awareness courses are run by independent companies that are regulated by the National Driver Offender Retraining Scheme (NDORS), working in conjunction with the local police.
-You can find a list of course locations here, but you won’t be able to actually book a speed awareness course unless you’ve received an offer from the police.
+You can find a list of course locations here, but you won’t be able to actually book a course unless you’ve received an offer from the police.
 You can choose to take a course at any location—you aren’t restricted to taking it in the area where you committed the speeding offence.

-Once you’ve accepted the police’s offer of a speed awareness course, you’ll need to book in online.
+Once you’ve accepted the police’s offer of a course, you’ll need to book in online.
 In order to do so, you’ll need your driving licence number and your bank card to pay for the course.
 Part of this cost will go towards the police force located in the area you committed the offence in.
 This will cover the cost of processing the offence and the course offer.

 What can I expect on the day?